Batman: White Knight Presents: Red Hood: Reception

 Reviewing Batman: White Knight Presents: Red Hood, Sayantan Gayen of Comic Book Resources noted how the limited series makes use of a non-linear narrative to "paint a complete picture of the past".
 Gayen also commented on how the comic book series' art style appears to frame characters in low-angle shots in what filmmakers often call the Dutch angle.
 Matthew Aguilar of ComicBook.com gave Batman: White Knight Presents: Red Hood a rating of 3.5 out of 5, calling the comic book's art style "stunning" and praising the characters' dialogue and interactions as "charming and full of life".
 Ray Goldfield of GeekDad gave Batman: White Knight Presents: Red Hood a score of 8 out of 10, as he felt the comic possesses the "momentum" that Batman: Beyond the White Knight has been lacking in its narrative.

 Continuation

-In May 2022, Murphy stated that after the end of Batman: White Knight Presents: Red Hood, Jason and Gan would be directly involved with the plot of Batman: Beyond the White Knight starting in its fifth issue.
+After the end of Batman: White Knight Presents: Red Hood, Jason and Gan appeared together in Batman: Beyond the White Knight, starting in its fifth issue.